 "If you use text or an image that was created by someone else be sure that you have permission to use the text or image from the rights owner or creator."

-eBay's Product Catalog
+Use eBay's Product Catalog

-For example, if a seller is offering a pair of LL Bean boots and finds a photo of the exact pair on the LL Bean website, he may not copy that image and use it in his listing.
-Odds are that LL Bean (or any other company) is not going to grant eBay sellers permission to use their images.
+For example, if a seller has a pair of L.L.Bean boots and finds a photo of the exact style on the company's website, that image may not be copied and used in the listing without permission.
+Odds are that L.L.Bean or any other company is not going to grant that permission to an eBay seller.

-Using Other Sellers' Photos Is Not Allowed
+Other Sellers' Photos Are Not Allowed

-Using Images From the Public Domain
+Use Images From the Public Domain